Mar-to/stageprojet/docs/installation.md

 `http://localhost/GoGoCarto/web/project/initialize`

-SAAS Mode (Software As A Service)
+Multi Instance Mode (Software As A Service)
 --------------------------

-Instead of having a single GoGoCarto instance, you can transform your site in a "farm" by turning env variable USE_AS_SAAS to true
+Instead of having a single GoGoCarto instance, you can transform your site in a "farm" by turning env variable USE_AS_SAAS to true.
+Every instance will use a subdomain, i.e if your base url is carto-farm.org, a new instance will be located at mymap.carto-farm.org with it's own database "mymap"
+Note : If your base url is already a subdomain, i.e. carto.farm.org, your root database name should equals your root url subdomain name : `DATABASE_NAME=carto`.

 For Development
 --------------